-Welcome to the next publication in The Sedona Conference® Working Group Series (WGSSM), Best Practices for the Selection of Electronic Discovery Vendors: Navigating the Vendor Proposal Process (July, 2005 Version).
-This effort is an outgrowth of our Working Group on Electronic Document Retention and Production (WG1), and represents the work of its RFP+ Group: 5 "users" of electronic discovery vendor services (2 from defense firms, 2 from plaintiff firms, and 1 consultant/attorney) with input from time to time provided by the RFP+ Vendor Panel, a group of over 30 electronic discovery vendors who signed up as members to support this effort in response to an open invitation and whose membership fees have financially supported the efforts of the Group (See Appendix F for a listing of the RFP+ Vendor Panel as of April 1, 2005; see www.thesedonaconference.org for a current listing of the RFP+ Vendor Panel).
+Welcome to the next publication in The Sedona Conference® Working Group Series ("WGSSM"), Best Practices for the Selection of Electronic Discovery Vendors: Navigating the Vendor Proposal Process (June, 2007 Version).
+This effort is an outgrowth of our Working Group on Electronic Document Retention and Production (WG1), and represents the work of its RFP+ Group: "users" of electronic discovery vendor services (2 from defense firms, 2 from plaintiff firms, 1 from a corporate law department, and 1 consultant/attorney) with input from time to time provided by the RFP+ Vendor Panel, a group of over 35 electronic discovery vendors who signed up as members to support this effort in response to an open invitation and whose membership fees have financially supported the efforts of the Group (See Appendix F for a listing of the RFP+ Vendor Panel as of June, 2007; see www.thesedonaconference.org for a current listing of the RFP+ Vendor Panel).

-The goal of the RFP+ Group and this paper is to outline an approach to the selection of an electronic discovery vendor that allows the "user" to compare apples to apples, to the extent feasible, and which makes it easier for all parties to the process to better understand the nature, cost and impact of what is being discussed.
-In the belief that an informed market will lead to reduced transaction costs, more predictable outcomes, and better business relationships, the RFP+ Group was formally launched on July 1, 2004, and this paper is its first work product, along with its companion, The Sedona Glossary.
+The goal of the RFP+ Group and this paper is to outline an approach to the selection of an electronic discovery vendor that allows the "user" to compare apples to apples, to the extent feasible, which makes it easier for all parties to the process to better understand the nature, cost and impact of what is being discussed.
+In the belief that an informed market will lead to reduced transaction costs, more predictable outcomes, and better business relationships, the RFP+ Group was formally launched on July 1, 2004, and its first work product, along with its companion, The Sedona Glossary, was originally published in July 2005.
+That publication is updated with this 2007 version, which seeks to incorporate changes in the marketplace that have developed over the last two years.
+Perhaps the most significant change in the marketplace, which has just begun to emerge, is a movement toward integration in the vendor community - we are beginning to see vendors offering integrated electronic discovery services including overall project management and consulting services and in some cases, even document review.
+As a result of this trend, we anticipate that the next version of this paper will have a much broader scope and will address all aspects of the electronic discovery lifecycle (as they relate to litigation and investigations).